typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 **Modelling Highly Interconnected Data**

-Due to the high level of expressivity that graph databases provide, data modelling on a graph is not easy, and is equivalent to modelling knowledge, i.e., ontology engineering.
+Due to the high level of expressivity that graph databases provide, modelling complex domains on a graph is not easy, and is equivalent to modelling knowledge, i.e., ontology engineering.

 Specialist graph data engineers are needed to model a graph structure.
 This approach, however, is not scalable for widespread adoption.
-Instead, what is needed is a system which would allow any engineer to easily model their domain on a graph, without having to be proficient in ontology engineering or be an expert in the underlying graph data structure.
+Instead, what is needed is a system which allows any engineer to easily model their domain on a graph, without having to be proficient in ontology engineering or be an expert in the underlying graph data structure.

 **Maintaining Consistency of Data**

-Even when we have an ontology, this task is not done.
 It's essential that the data going into the database complies with the model i.e., schema.
 Graph databases, like other NoSQL databases, delegate adherence to a schema to the application layer.

 As a result, it's very hard to deliver a system that is generic enough to guarantee consistency of data with regards to the model but maintains the highest level of expressivity possible.